 A standard PC case has a specific place for holding and installing only one PSU (power supply unit).
 The remaining space is occupied with other hardware such as motherboard, RAMs, CPU cooler, GPU, PSU cables, SATA data cables, etc. Thus, it is not possible to physically add two power supplies to a single PC.

-But you can use the second PSU as an additional power supply for your GPU from the outside of your PC.
-For this, you will have to purchase a PSU adapter board and an electronic circuit connecting another PSU to the PC.
-This way, one of your PSUs will provide power to your GPU while the other will be to the other hardware.
+But you can use the second PSU as an additional power supply for your GPU from outside your PC.
+You must purchase a PSU adapter board and an electronic circuit connecting another PSU to the PC.
+This way, one of your PSUs will power your GPU while the other will be to the other hardware.

-You can follow this procedure to connect the second PSU to your PC using the PSU adapter.
+Using the PSU adapter, You can use this procedure to connect the second PSU to your PC.
 First, connect the MOLEX connector of your first PSU inside the PC case to the adapter board.
 Beware!
 This connector is different from the AMP power connector.
 On the larger socket, connect your second power supply.

-Now you can connect the power cables from the second or external power supply to the hardware inside your PC, such as GPU, SSDs, HDDs, etc. To check whether the PSU adapter board is working, you must plug and power it into your computer system.
+Now, you can connect the power cables from the second or external power supply to the hardware inside your PC, such as GPU, SSDs, HDDs, etc. To check whether the PSU adapter board works, plug and power it into your computer system.
 A light will blink on the adapter.
 Do not touch the second PSU.
 It may cause a short circuit.

 There are cons to this connection.
-First, you will be unable to close your PC case, which will look so bad.
+First, you cannot close your PC case, which will look so bad.
 Secondly, you, your loved ones, and your pets will risk receiving an electric shock.
 Not only this, but your PC will also be at risk if the water drops on its GPU or motherboard.

 Conclusion

-To ensure your GPU will last long and get the best performance, you must connect all its connectors to the PSU.
+You must connect all its connectors to the PSU to ensure your GPU lasts long and performs best.
 You should also select a power supply compatible with your graphics card to provide enough power for your PC’s hardware.
 It is impossible to install two PSUs inside one PC case, but with the help of an adapter board, you can connect two PSUs to your computer system.